-This is a huge bestseller in 2018.
+This is a huge bestseller in 2018 and 2019.
 Like the movie of the same name, Crazy Rich Asians is a hilarious look at the life of three super-rich Chinese families.
 There’s back-stabbing, gossip and scheming galore, and it makes an entertaining and easy listen.